dylan-profiler/visions/docsrc/source/visions/applications/summarizer.rst

    :linenos:
    :caption: String Example (`view source <https://github.com/dylan-profiler/visions/tree/master/examples/summaries/string_example.py>`__)

-Notably, the `text_summary` obtains awesome unicode statistics from another package within this project: `tangled up in unicode <https://github.com/dylan-profiler/tangled-up-in-unicode>`_.
+Notably, the `text_summary` obtains awesome Unicode statistics from another package within this project: `tangled up in unicode <https://github.com/dylan-profiler/tangled-up-in-unicode>`_.
 If you are working with text data, you definitely want to check it out.

 Typeset summary graphs
 ----------------------

-We can visualise the summary functions for the a typeset, too.
+We can visualise the summary functions of a typeset as a tree.

 Complete Typeset
 ~~~~~~~~~~~~~~~~